 Posted on March 6, 2019 by Origins

 A successful recovery from addiction requires making a lot of changes.
-Recovery isn’t just about abstinence, but rather making healthy lifestyle changes, including spending time with positive people, eating healthy, getting regular exercise, sleeping enough, and sticking to a recovery plan.
+Recovery isn’t just about abstinence, but rather making healthy lifestyle changes, including spending time with positive people, eating healthy, getting regular exercise, sleeping enough, and sticking to a program of recovery.
 It also means letting go of the unhealthy habits that are holding you back.
 These habits only make recovery more challenging and the sooner you break them, the better off you’ll be.
 However, breaking bad habits can be incredibly hard.
 They’re deeply ingrained behaviors that you don’t even think about before you do them.
 If you have some bad habits you would like to break–and almost everyone does–here are some tips to make it a little easier.

 When you’ve spent a few days catching yourself in the act, see if you can identify patterns.
 Habits are often part of a regular series of actions.
 So if you smoke, you might find you wake up and light a cigarette, then when you get in the car to go to work you light another cigarette and so on.
 Or maybe you go to lunch, then stop and get a cookie on the way back to work.
 Try to notice when the habit is embedded in a regular series of actions.
+This can help break a pattern that is so deeply wired in your brain that it is performed automatically.

 Once you’ve identified the purpose of the habit, you can start looking for a suitable replacement.
-Prayer, deep breathing, meditation, fellowship, or service work are great options in recovery.
+Exercise, prayer, deep breathing, meditation, fellowship, or service work are great options in recovery.
 If you were taking a smoke break so you can get outside and get some fresh air, you can take a mindful walk instead.
 If you wanted to socialize, you can invite some coworkers to lunch or coffee.
 That way, you’re not limited to socializing with smokers.
 It’s much easier to replace a habit than it is to get rid of it entirely.
 When people just try to stop a habit, they often feel like there’s a hole.
 Filling that hole with something that supports wellness can make a world of difference.
 It still might not be easy, but it’s more manageable.

 You’ll need something to remind yourself to substitute habits.
 This is especially true if the habit is embedded in a long series of events, like a work day.
 Exactly what kind of reminder you use depends on your situation and habit.
 It may take a little creativity.
 It might be as simple as putting a sticky note on your desk that says, “Walk, don’t smoke.”
 If your schedule is pretty regular, it might help to set a reminder on your phone.
 Place-specific notes might help too.
 For example, you might put a note on your fridge that reminds you to drink water instead of soda.